-Boiler Installation – How Much Space Do You Need to Fit a Boiler?
+Combi Boiler Clearance – How Much Space Do You Need to Fit a Boiler?

 Decided to purchase a new boiler?
+You may benefit from the combi boiler clearance sale.
 There are several things to take into account besides your budget range when making an important decision like this.
-Before you even order a boiler, take the time to think about the space where you are going to have this new boiler installed and the accessibility of the area, and then figure out which size boiler would be the best fit for your needs.
+Before you even order a boiler, take the time to think about the space where you are going to have this new boiler installed.
+The accessibility of the area, and then figure out which size boiler would be the best fit for your needs.
 Here we discuss these requirements in detail and give you some useful tips on how to make certain your new boiler is a good match for your home.
+Combi boiler dimensions are readily available.

 If you want to replace your old boiler with a new one, you can certainly go for the same size or a size down.
 However, be careful if you want to size down.
 You should consider how many people live in your home, the total number of radiators, the number of bathrooms, etc. A boiler that’s too small wouldn’t be able to meet your needs.